 $70

 In a safe, supportive community, learn how to plan a submissions strategy, create a plan of attack for your work, research markets, and locate the ones that are the best fits for your writing.
-It's time to set aside the bevy of excuses about why you're not sending your work out to creative writing journals, magazines, and contests.
-In this workshop, you'll learn how to plan a submissions strategy, research markets, and locate the ones that are the best fits for your work.
+Begin by learning proper submission etiquette and protocol, avoiding pitfalls that mark you as an amateur and get your submission tossed onto the "No" pile—before editors have even read it.
 Then we will submit short stories, articles, poems, essays, novel excerpts, and/or creative nonfiction pieces to several markets.
-Begin by learning proper submission etiquette and protocol, avoiding pitfalls that mark you as an amateur and get your submission tossed onto the "No" pile—before editors have even read it.
+It's time to set aside the bevy of excuses about why you're not sending your work out to creative writing journals, magazines, and contests!

 1) Email AuthorLyzetteWanzer@LyzetteWanzerMFA.com